Current Members of the Scientific Advisory Board

 Juncheng Wei (University of British Columbia) - Nonlinear Partial Differential Equations, Applied, Nonlinear and Geometric Analysis, Mathematical Biology

-Shou-Wu Zhang (Princeton University) - Number Theory & Arithmetic Algebraic Geometry
+Shou-Wu Zhang (Princeton University) - Number Theory & Arithmetic Algebraic Geometry.

 Bio sketches